psevestre/openid-fapi/Financial_API_WD_002.md

 * shall verify that the pre-regegistered value for the following names are included in the request object;
     * `resources`: array of resources identifiers that the token will be used against;
 	* `authz_ep`: the uri to which the authorization request was intended to be sent;
-	* `token_ep': the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;

 #### 5.2.3 Public Client